 Follow up: Core outcomes will be completed over the telephone, if postal copies are not returned.
 Text messages may also be sent to those participants, who have given their prior consent by initialling the corresponding box on the consent form and providing their mobile telephone number.
 Details pertaining to the timing and nature of planned follow up procedure for telephone/post/text message are further detailed in the data management plan.
 Contact details will be recorded, such as addresses, telephone numbers, mobile telephone numbers, email addresses and contact details of next of kin, to prevent loss to follow up.
-Informed consent to hold contact details and to contact the next of kin, will be taken from the next of kin.
+The participant will confirm that they have contacted the next of kin and that the next of kin has agreed for the trial team to hold their contact details for the purposes needed.
 This identifiable information will be held securely on a password protected database accessible only to authorised personnel.
 Paper CRFs containing identifiable data will be stored separately from CRFS that correspond to the participant by participant ID number only.

-2.10 Trial treatments / intervention
+2.9 Trial treatments / intervention

-2.10.1 Trial treatment(s) / intervention
+2.9.1 Trial treatment(s) / intervention

-Format: To ensure generalisability to the NHS, the underpinning framework of SPHERe is based on UK cardio-pulmonary rehabilitation guidelines and service delivery models [13, 39, 41], and enhanced with PH specific recommendations [13, 16, 17].
+Format: To ensure generalisability to the NHS, the underpinning framework of SPHERe is based on UK cardio-pulmonary rehabilitation guidelines and service delivery models [13, 39, 42], and enhanced with PH specific recommendations [13, 16, 17].